JimXie83/Schema-Agnostic-Wep-Application-Development/README.md

 #A Schema-Agnostic Approach to Web App development
                                                                 ----by James Xie (jimx83@yahoo.com)
 <h2>Summary:</h2>
- This framework is aimed to design an architecture/solution that enables Create, Retrieve, Update and Delete (a.k.a.
+ This framework is aimed to design an architecture/solution that enables user-friendly Create, Retrieve, Update and Delete (a.k.a.
 CRUD) operations upon heterogeneous tables/schema  whereas client-side JavaScript files have no prior knowledge of the underlying database structure, through integration of various technologies that include open-source Spring MVC, JPA, Hibernate, RESTful, AngularJS, Ajax, JSON, Bootstraps, JavaScript, etc.

 <strong>Simply put, one single JavaScript file (SearchEditForAll.js) will take care of all CRUD operations for all use cases and JSP/HTML pages, regardless of underlying schema. </strong>

 <h3>The benefits </h3>
 •	Greatly reduce client-side development efforts, as we don’t need to create multiple use-case specific JavaScript files.
-Developers can now focus more on the coding of business logic.
+Developers can now focus more on the coding of business logic. <br>
-•	Reduce project maintenance cost, as the number of client-side JS files for web pages have been significantly cut down.
+•	Reduce project maintenance cost, as the number of client-side JS files for web pages have been significantly cut down.  <br>
 •	SPA-style.
-For every use case, with respective set of entities/tables, CRUD operations will be performed in one single page, handled by a shared JS file.
+For every use case, with respective set of entities/tables, CRUD operations will be performed in one single page, handled by a shared JS file. <br>
 •	Autonomous client-side data validation.
-This JavaScript file (SearchEditForAll.js) will also handle all client-side two-way data binding and input validations.
+This JavaScript file (SearchEditForAll.js) will also handle all client-side two-way data binding and input validations.<br>
 •	Dynamic search: by adding entity fields to search view, without changing model, a flexible and dynamic criteria search can be accomplished in no time, for retrieval of data.

 <h3>How is this achieved?</h3>

 The overall methodology is simple.
 For each use case, upon loading the CRUD page, it performs a one-time-only retrieval of page-specific metadata of the underlying dataset, which comprised of parent-child entity relationships, all column information and data validation rules, etc.

 Based on the retrieved metadata, the page will carry out CRUD operations by interacting with server-side RESTful controller in JSON.
 These are all handled by one and only JavaScript file (SearchEditForAll.js) across all the client pages, therefore it is schema-agnostic, or more accurately, table-agnostic.